lacodix/laravel-plans/docs/usage/features.md

     $features = $subscriber->remainingFeature('api_access'); // returns -2;
 ```

-## Just get the features of one single plan
+## Just get the features of one single plan or single subscription

 In case you need to offer detailed information about your plans, you might be interested in the features that are
 contained.
 For this use case you can use the same functions on a plan.
 This will return the features and the maximum